 Roux isn’t scary either – cook flour and fat together, it will look dry and crumbly and not liquid at all, which is the point.
 Add some of the liquid from the stew to make a thick paste and add back to the stew.
 Easy!

-Now just roll the dough, which to me is the most difficult part usually, but if it breaks or splits, it's ok, just patch it with another piece - it'll all come together in the oven.
-And then bake.
+Now just roll the dough, which to me is the most difficult part usually, but if it breaks or splits, it’s ok, just patch it with another piece – it’ll all come together in the oven.
+And then bake this delicious Beef Pot Pie with Cheddar Crust until the crust is golden and the stew is bubbling.

 Disclaimer: this post is NOT sponsored by M&M Meat Shops.
 I only discovered their ingredients last month and I can’t imagine cooking without them now.